English for Professional Purposes: Business

 |Medical Insurance*||Starting at $725|

-* Health Services Fee and Medical Insurance are required.
-Students who study four (4) weeks or less who hold an insurance plan that meets Columbia requirements may file a Petition to Waive with Columbia Health Office, but there is no guarantee the Waive will be accepted.
+* All full-time students must pay the Health Services Fee.
+Students studying 8 weeks or more must have Health Insurance.
+Students who hold an insurance plan that meets Columbia requirements may file a Petition to Waive with Columbia Health Office, but there is no guarantee the Waive will be accepted.

 ** Textbook and living expenses are estimates.
 Living expenses include food, transportation, incidental expenses, and Housing.
 Housing cost shown is the actual cost for students in Columbia University Housing.
 ALP does not provide Housing for EPP: Business students.
 This information is given for financial planning purposes.